CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab11/README.md

 ## Procedure

 The procedure was performed in the lab by the teaching assistant.
+As seen from the figure above of the setup of them measurement.
+The clibration procedure can be generalized to other configurations like having a container for liquids.
+The GRL calibration consists of SOLT calibration to cancel the effect of cables and connectors.
+Then the reflect was introduced in the location of the MUT.
+Then using time gating to focus on a specific delay.
+The rest of the calibration is done by the software.

 ## Results